Jack Suwinski Preview, Player Props: Pirates vs. Royals

 Jack Suwinski At The Plate

-- He has scored in 34.2% of his games this season, with two or more runs scored in 7.2%.
+- He has scored in 34.8% of his games this year, with two or more runs scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.